wongstephen/Python-based-Traveling-Salesman/README.md

 - Add GUI to allow user to select options
 - Randomize packages to simulate real-world scenarios
 - Remove hard-coded values
+- Add more comments to code
+- Add more screenshots to README

 ## SCREENSHOTS